-SHB has issued and regularly updated the Policy on Operational Risk Management (CRM) in order to create a common framework for the risk management system to operate according to the requirements of the State Bank, international standards and practices. economy, including content on:
+SHB has issued and updated the Operational Risk Management Policy (Operational Risk Management) to create mold general framework for the risk management system to operate according to the requirements of the State Bank, international standards and practices, including the following contents:

-- Unify the concepts, classification of operational risk and general principles of management of operational risk; - Establish organizational structure and regulations on responsibilities for risk management in accordance with the model of three lines of defense throughout the bank: from the Board of Directors, the Supervisory Board, the Risk Management Committee, the General Director, the Risk Council, and the Audit Division. internal, Risk Management Division, Compliance Monitoring Department and the system of Operational Risk Coordinators at each Unit; - Regulations on methods/tools to identify, measure, monitor and control operating risk and plans to respond to operational risk; - Operational risk management with new products, operating in new markets, operational risk management in technology application, outsourcing activities; - Regulations on continuity of operations,
+- Unify the concepts, classification of operational risk and general principles of management of operational risk; - Establish organizational structure and stipulate operational risk management responsibilities according to the model of three lines of defense throughout the bank: from the Board of Directors, the Supervisory Board, the Risk Management Committee, the General Director, the Risk Council, and the Internal Audit Division.
+Department, Risk Management Division, Compliance Monitoring Department and the system of RR Coordinators at each Unit; - Regulations on methods/tools to identify, measure, monitor and control OH&S and action plans for OH&S; - Operational risk management with new products, operating in new markets, operational risk management in technology application, outsourcing activities; - Regulations on maintaining business continuity,

-- Information security risk management, fraud risk management. - Building a culture on ORM.

-SHB is applying 5/6 methods of identifying, measuring and controlling operational risks, meeting the requirements of Circular 13/2018/TT-NHNN: 1) Collecting and analyzing internal loss data and outside; 2) Business process mapping; 3) Business performance and material risk ratios; 4) Scenario analysis; 5) Using the results of Internal Audit and Independent Audit.
+- Information security risk management, fraud risk management. - Building a culture of risk management. - (ii) SHB is applying a number of methods to identify, measure and control operational risks, meeting the requirements of Circular 13/2018/TT-NHNN: 1) Collecting and analyzing internal loss data and outside; 2) Business process mapping; 3) Business performance and material risk ratios; 4) Scenario analysis; A business continuity plan (BCP):